misc-hosting/mtntbk/docs/muay-khao.md

 ---

+{% include image.html url="../../assets/images/dieselnoi-knee.png"
+description="Dieselnoi's &quot;Sky Piercing Knee&quot;" width="400"%}

 # Muay Khao (Knees and Clinch Style)

-## Introduction

 The art of Muay Khao emphasizes close-range techniques including clinch, knee and elbow strikes, dumps, and sweeps.
 Muay Khao fighters tend to stalk, smother, and exhaust their opponents with relentless forward pressure.

-The Muay Khao style will favor an aggressive, taller fighter with good stamina and balance.
+Muay Khao will favor an aggressive, taller fighter with good stamina and balance.
 Shorter Nak Muays may be at a slight disadvantage when kneeing from the clinch.
 A taller Muay Khao will be susceptible to a strong bottom game, losing exchanges at the lower center of gravity (dumps, sweeps, or body locks).
-Whatever your body type, remember that every position in the clinch has its answers.
+Whatever your body type, every position in the clinch has its answers.
 Clinch fighters should therefore become familiar with common escapes and counter-movements, in a way that allows them to flow between forms.

 Knees get knockouts.
 Dominance in the clinch looks good.
 And nothing beats a skillfull sweep.
 These techniques score highly, favored by audiences everywhere.
 But, although many fights end